Procedure for Resolution of Students' Academic Concerns

 Questions about course content, an instructor’s methods of presentation, the level of discourse, criteria for evaluation of students, or administrative procedures in a course should be directed to the instructor of the course.
 (See the following section, Undergraduate Grade Review Procedure, when concerned about a grade.)
 If a student believes that productive discussion with the instructor is not possible, courtesy requires that the instructor be informed before the student refers questions about the course to the director of undergraduate studies or, in their absence, to the chair of the department.
 If a student’s concern involves a departmental policy rather than an individual course, the student should first confer with the director of undergraduate studies in the department.
 A list of the names, addresses, and telephone numbers of the various directors of undergraduate studies can be found in the University Directory.
 Staff members in the department offices can assist in arranging appointments with the directors.
 When necessary, directors of undergraduate studies may refer students to the department chair.

-In those exceptional cases where a problem remains unresolved through informal discussion, a formal procedure of appeal to the senior associate dean of Trinity College or the senior associate dean for education in Pratt School of Engineering is available.
-A student may initiate this more formal appeal procedure by bringing their problems with assurance of confidentiality, if requested, to the attention of the senior associate dean of Trinity College or the senior associate dean for education in Pratt School of Engineering, who will request information about the nature of the issue and about the earlier efforts made to deal with it.
+In those exceptional cases where a problem remains unresolved through informal discussion, a formal procedure of appeal to the senior associate dean of Trinity College or the senior associate dean for education at Pratt School of Engineering is available.
+A student may initiate this more formal appeal procedure by bringing their problems with assurance of confidentiality, if requested, to the attention of the senior associate dean of Trinity College or the senior associate dean for education at Pratt School of Engineering, who will request information about the nature of the issue and about the earlier efforts made to deal with it.
 If the problem concerns a specific course, it should be directed to the appropriate senior associate dean in the college or school in which the course is taught.

 Undergraduate Grade Review Procedure